Small Claims

 Mediation

-One of the advantages of mediation is that you can reach agreements that include provisions that cannot be ordered in Small Claims Court.
-Small Claims judges can only award money, but a mediation agreement can include other types of relief (for example, the return of a pet, the repair of a car) tailored to the needs of the individual participants.
+Mediation can include agreements that include provisions that cannot be ordered in Small Claims Court, such as the return of a pet or the repair of a car.
+The provisions may be tailored to the meet the needs of the individual participants.

-If you do reach an agreement with the opposing party, the mediator will write up the agreement for you on a court form.
-Both parties will sing the written agreement, and it will be filed with the Court.
+After the mediation concludes, the mediator will prepare a Mediator’s Report which outlines the agreement or non-agreement.
+The parties will sign the Mediator’s Report, and it will be filed with the Court.
 That agreement then becomes a written contract and can be enforced by both parties.

-If you do not reach an agreement during mediation, you can proceed with your lawsuit.
+If an agreement is not reached during mediation, the Mediator’s Report will reflect this.
 There is no penalty for failing to reach an agreement.
 Your matter will be set for trial and you will get a notice of the date by mail.